rzhang0716/Data-Science/00_Machine_Learning/02_Boosting/readme.md

 ***
 ## XGBoost
 XGBoost is a more regularized form of Gradient Boosting, XGBoost uses advanced regularization (L1 & L2), which improves model generalization capabilities.
-Faster and better model performance.
+Faster and better model performance. </br>

+Feature Importance: Built in function plot_importance, the evaluation metric is f-score, which simply sums up how many times each feature is split on.